Domestic abuse support service for Norfolk

 - it also includes being a witness to domestic abuse of another person.

-Coercive control is now recognised as the behaviour that underpins domestic abuse.
+Coercive control is now recognised as the behaviour that underpins much domestic abuse.
 It is a pattern of behaviour which seeks to take away the victim’s sense of self, minimising their freedom of action and violating their human rights.
+This can happen through isolation, threats, intimidation, punishments, until the victim's 'choices' are no longer their own.

 A new offence of coercive and controlling behaviour in intimate and family relationships was introduced in the Serious Crime Act 2015.
-There is statutory guidance giving more detail.
+The Home Office published statutory guidance at the same time, giving more detail.

 “The offence closes a gap in the law around patterns of coercive and controlling behaviour during a relationship between intimate partners, former partners who still live together, or family members, sending a clear message that it is wrong to violate the trust of those closest to you, providing better protection to victims experiencing continuous abuse and allowing for earlier identification, intervention and prevention.”
 (Care Act Guidance section 14.22)